 Is a 1031 Exchange Right for You?

 A 1031 exchange, on the surface, is a simple yet powerful technique that helps real estate investors.
-It lets investors essentially "trade" properties while postponing taxes.
-But the rules are complicated, and there have been some recent changes investors should know about.
+It lets investors essentially "trade" properties while postponing taxes on any potential gains.
+The rules are complicated, and there have been some recent changes to the rules that all investors should be aware of.

-The Tax Cuts and Jobs Act continues to allow investment property owners to defer capital gains taxes using 1031 tax-deferred exchanges, which have been in the tax code since 1921.
+The Tax Cuts and Jobs Act continues to allow investment property owners to defer the potential tax liability using Section 1031 tax-deferred exchanges, which have been in the tax code since 1921.
 No new restrictions on 1031 exchanges of real property were made in the tax law.
 However, the tax law repeals 1031 exchanges for all other types of property that are not real property.
 What does this mean?

-This means that 1031 exchanges of personal property, collectibles, aircraft, franchise rights, rental cars, trucks, heavy equipment and machinery will no longer be permitted beginning this year.
+This means that 1031 exchanges of personal property, collectibles, aircraft, franchise rights, rental cars, trucks, heavy equipment and machinery will no longer be permitted.

 There were no changes made to the capital gains tax rates.
 An investment property owner selling an investment property can potentially owe up to four different taxes: